-1Codes: "E" = Endangered, "T" = Threatened, "SC" = Special Concern, "--" = an exemplary natural community, or a rare species tracked by NH Natural Heritage that has not yet been added to the official state list.
-An asterisk () indicates that the most recent report for that occurrence was more than 20 years ago.
+1Codes: "E" = Endangered, "T" = Threatened, "SC" = Special Concern, "--" = an exemplary natural community, or a rare species tracked by NH Natural Heritage that has not yet

-Contact for all animal reviews: Kim Tuttle, NH F&G, (603) 271-6544.
+Contact for all animal reviews: Kim Tuttle, NHF&G, (603) 271-6544.

 A negative result (no record in our database) does not mean that a sensitive species is not present.
 Our data can only tell you of known occurrences, based on information gathered by qualified biologists and reported to our office.
 However, many areas have never been surveyed, or have only been surveyed for certain species.
 An on-site survey would provide better information on what species and communities are indeed present.